HIPAA compliance management can present a significant challenge to behavioral health practitioners who are also focused on running their practice.

 HIPAA regulation is composed of a series of national standards.
 These standards give health care professionals of all kind instructions for how to satisfy the law.
 Each standard must be addressed in your organization’s HIPAA policies and procedures, which in turn must be reviewed each and every year in order to account for changes to your practice.

-With dozens of standards to address spread over four different HIPAA Rules, HIPAA compliance management can quickly become overwhelming for small behavioral health practices to keep track of.
+With dozens of standards to address spread over four different HIPAA Rules, HIPAA compliance can quickly become overwhelming for small behavioral health practices to keep track of.

 The HIPAA Rules are generally concerned with the privacy and integrity of protected health information (PHI).
 PHI is any demographic information collected over the course of treatment that can be used to identify a patient.
 That includes a patient’s name, date of birth, address, medical record, telephone number, full facial photo, Social Security number, or insurance information, to name a few examples.